unsol/design/README.md

-# Ethereum flavored WebAssembly (eWASM) Design (*Revision 3*)
+# Ethereum flavored WebAssembly (ewasm) Design (*Revision 3*)

-This repository contains documents describing the design and high-level overview of eWASM.
+This repository contains documents describing the design and high-level overview of ewasm.
 Expect the contents of this repository to be in flux: everything is still under discussion.

 ## What is WebAssembly?